Interfor (IFP) Q4 2025 earnings summary

 Q4 2025 earnings summary

-2025 was marked by historically weak lumber prices, significant market volatility, and a net loss of $104.6 million in Q4'25, but operational discipline and liquidity improvements were achieved.
+2025 was marked by historically weak lumber prices, significant market volatility, and a net loss of $104.6 million in Q4'25, but operational discipline, improved liquidity, and employee turnover gains were achieved.

-Portfolio actions included permanent closure of two high-cost U.S. South mills, significant inventory reductions, and asset write-downs.
+Portfolio actions included permanent closure of two high-cost U.S. South mills, significant inventory reductions, and ongoing divestitures.

 The final phase of the Thomaston Mill in Georgia is nearing completion, expected to enhance long-term cost structure.